sukadateam/THE-NEW-GAME/README.md

 Creator: Brandon Robinson

-Code Updated Date: 10/30/21
+Code Updated Date: 10/31/21

 Current Version: 0.2.9

 Next Version: 0.3.0 #This will be a Patch Version

-Github Updated Date: 10/30/21 7:40 PM Eastern Time
+Github Updated Date: 10/31/21 5:22 PM Eastern Time

 Files updated:
-  1. error_stuff.py #Knows 3 more error types
+  1. Organized Github Page
-  2. Save.gsf #For next version
+  2. error_stuff.py #Added new things.
+New items has no use yet.

 Files created:
-  1. save_file_maker.py #Use to make a new save file.
+  1. None

 Things to note:
   1. None